 In the end they decided that they would want something more clean and modern looking for font styles, and that they'd like to be even clearer with the logo to only show a beer and a controller.

 Initially these were to decide if they would like a vertical or horizontally oriented logo, but the owners chose to have all of these versions to use for different types of promotion.

 The horizontal version is used in the brand signage and menus and the vertical version is used on the shirts and social media sites.

 Since the business is a bar, the lights are often dim.

 These were created to be as visible as possible in low light and also were a throw back to their original logo that incorporated some paint splashes.

 Each side dish has a custom icon made in the style of the logo.

-Icons for their online calendar to advertise events.
+The owner's also requested icons for their online calendar to advertise events.